- TOP CITIES

 Surgery is a common treatment for all stages of gastric cancer.
 The following types of surgery may be used:

-- Total gastrectomy: This surgery is performed if the cancer has spread throughout the stomach.
-The entire stomach, as well as nearby lymph nodes, as well as parts of the esophagus, intestines, pancreas, and other nearby organs are removed.
-The esophagus is then connected to a section of the small intestine.
+Total gastrectomy: This surgery is performed if the cancer has spread throughout the stomach.
+The entire stomach, as well as nearby lymph nodes, as well as parts of the esophagus, intestines, pancreas, and other nearby organs, are removed.

-- Gastric bypass (gastrojejunostomy): For people who are healthy enough for surgery, bypassing the lower part of the stomach is one option to help prevent or treat this.
-This is accomplished by connecting a section of the small intestine (the jejunum) to the upper part of the stomach, allowing food to exit the stomach via the new connection.
+Gastric bypass (gastrojejunostomy): This is accomplished by connecting a section of the small intestine (the jejunum) to the upper part of the stomach, allowing food to exit the stomach via the new connection.

-- Stent placement: Using an endoscope to place a stent (a hollow metal tube) in the opening is another option for preventing a tumor from blocking the opening at the beginning or end of the stomach.
-This aids in keeping the passage open and allows food to pass through.
+Stent placement: Using an endoscope to place a stent (a hollow metal tube) in the opening aids in keeping the passage open and allows food to pass through.

 The most often used drugs for stomach cancer are: